Timerns/Lab05-Infra/Infra/README.md

       - "traefik.enable=true"                                       # notify traefik that it can use the service
       - "traefik.http.routers.static.rule=Host(`static.localhost`)" # configure on witch URL you can access the service
       - "traefik.http.routers.static.entrypoints=web"               # configure that u need to acces the web entrypoint
+    volumes:
+      - "../Static HTTP server/src:/var/www/html/"                  # the volume where all static file are store

   #--------------------------------------------------------------
   #---------------   Load Balancer Round Robine   ---------------